Elements of a Cause

 Thinking about the causes of TB in this fashion underscores the complexity of disease pathogenesis, but it also alerts us to multiple opportunities to prevent disease, because removing any one of the components in a sufficient cause prevents the occurrence of disease.
 This perhaps provides an explanation for the remarkable decline in TB mortality in the United Kingdom during the 19th and 20th century.
 The line graph below shows the annual mortality from TB per 100,000 population from 1850 to 1960.

-During this time span the introduction of "the hygienic idea" and the subsequent development of public health initiatives led to gradual improvements in living conditions, including less crowding, better ventilation, and better nutrition.
+During this time span, the introduction of "the hygienic idea" and the subsequent development of public health initiatives led to gradual improvements in living conditions, including less crowding, better ventilation, and better nutrition.
 The decreased prevalence of these components is likely to have been responsible for the steady decline in TB mortality seen during this period.
 Note, however, the two points on the line graph that correspond to World War 1 and World War 11 when there are temporary increases in TB mortality.
 It is well known that the wars had a widespread impact on the population and that nutrition suffered and people were sometimes seeking shelter in bomb shelters that were poorly ventilated and crowded.
-The sufficient-component model to the left offers a coherent explanation for the cause of TB mortality in a large proportion of the population during this period, and it also explains the steady decline punctuated with the temporary increases seen during war time.
+The sufficient-component model to the left offers a coherent explanation for the steady decline in TB mortality over time and the temporary increases seen during war time.